jtocool7/Game/README.md

 This Is A Game Based Off on Pokemon Red
-You can use it just make sure you credit me
 The Environment Is Created by tils from various pokemon games.
 Link to these tiles is https://rpgtileset.com/other/pokemon-assets-for-rmmv/.
 Still in early development